-The Company has a 50% quota share reinsurance arrangement with fellow subsidiary Aviva International Insurance Limited (AIIL) and ceded net underwriting profit of £72m (2019: £69m) to AIIL during the year.
+The Company has a 50% quota share reinsurance arrangement with fellow subsidiary Aviva International Insurance Limited (AIIL) and ceded net underwriting profit of £135m (2020: £72m) to AIIL during the year.

-The other costs incurred during the year ended 31 December 2020 include net costs recharged to the Company in respect of closed defined benefit pension schemes of £30m (2019: £29m), impairment losses on the valuation of subsidiaries, following the receipt of dividends by the Company, of £52m (2019: £103m) and foreign exchange losses of £50m (2019: gains of £45m).
+The other costs incurred during the year ended 31 December 2021 include net costs recharged to the Company in respect of closed defined benefit pension schemes of £16m (2020: £30m), impairment losses on the valuation of subsidiaries, following the receipt of dividends by the Company, of £14m (2020: £52m) less foreign exchange gains of £51m (2020: losses of £50m).